Fiction

 Long-Form Work

-• Uncle Buddy's Phantom Funhouse Landmark
+• Uncle Buddy's Phantom Funhouse Hypermedia

 Eastgate Systems, 1993 · Hypertext novel